robocomp/robocomp/doc/DSR-start.md

 ## Deploying DSR "Hello World"
 Here we will describe the steps required to start all four elements.
 With the addition of a joystick or a XBox pad, you can move the robot around and see all the nice tools included in G and the G viewers that all agents inherit.

-Once you have completed the installation of robocomp and  [robocomp-dsr](https://github.com/robocomp/dsr-graph "robocomp-dsr"), follow these steps:
+Once you have completed the installation of robocomp, robocomp-robolab (hardware robot drivers) and  [robocomp-dsr](https://github.com/robocomp/dsr-graph "robocomp-dsr"), follow these steps:

 _(we are assuming that your robocomp repo is in ~/robocomp/ and that you have clones robocomp-robolab and dsr-graph below ~/robocomp/components)_